Norfolk dad Mark will take on the Asda Foundation GEAR 10K as part of his marathon charity challenge.

-When people are asked - ‘why are you running’ - people rarely reply ‘because my daughters made me’, but that's exactly the case for King's Lynn's Mark Harris.
+When people are asked - ‘why are you running’ - people rarely reply ‘because my daughters made me’, but that's exactly the case for Norfolk's Mark Harris.

 And it's no mean feat.
 The 37-year-old father of two will be clocking up hundreds of miles this year in a marathon charity challenge.